AuthGuard/DocsSite/docs/configuration.md

 ```

 ## One-Time Passwords
-:::tip Requires An email or SMS provider
+:::note Use the email or sms plugin with an email provider to make AuthGuard send the token itself

 :::